DEPARTMENT: Teaching Credentials

 APPLICANT INSTRUCTIONS:

-NEW applicants are required to submit:
+New applicants are required to submit:

 Cover letter

-Unofficial transcripts of highest degree or degree required for position
+Unofficial transcripts of highest degree

-List of three references with contact information
+List of references with contact information

 About Sacramento State